oVirt/ovirt-site/source/api/detailedhostnetworkingapi.html.md

 #### New commands

-**AddNetworkConnectionCommand** - adds a network connection to a host **UpdateNetworkConnectionCommand** - updates network connection on a host **RemoveNetworkConnectionCommand** - removes a network connection from the host **GetNetworkConnectionByIdQuery** - returns network connection by its id **GetNetworkConnectionsByNicIdQuery** - returns all network connections which are configured on top of a given nic **GetNetworkConnectionsByHostIdQuery** - returns all network connections which are configured on top of a given host **SetupNicsCommand** - performs multiple network connections changes on a host at once
+*   **AddNetworkConnectionCommand** - adds a network connection to a host
+*   **UpdateNetworkConnectionCommand** - updates network connection on a host
+*   **RemoveNetworkConnectionCommand** - removes a network connection from the host
+*   **GetNetworkConnectionByIdQuery** - returns network connection by its id
+*   **GetNetworkConnectionsByNicIdQuery** - returns all network connections which are configured on top of a given nic
+*   **GetNetworkConnectionsByHostIdQuery** - returns all network connections which are configured on top of a given host
+*   **SetupNicsCommand** - performs multiple network connections changes on a host at once
+    \* Network connection configured on a newly created bond:
+    -   -   The bond entity should be saved be persisted prior to sending the request, so its ID can be maintained for the network connection entity.

 #### Updated commands